mgafner/automate-flows/README.md

 ## Connect AirPods and start selected App
 Starts Bluetooth, connects my AirPods and give me a choice of Apps to start. [more](connect_airpods_and_start_app.md)

+## Continuous Camera
+Takes a picture in every second.
+Control the process on the notification panel. [more](continuous_camera.md)

 ## Flashlight
 Turn on Flashlight.
 Tap again or tap notification to turn off. [more](flashlight.md)